 Talk about an essential oil for all reasons.
 It turns out that across the globe, we depend on oil from Eucalyptus trees to treat a wide range of medical conditions, even the common cold, because of its antibacterial, anti-inflammatory, and analgesic properties.

 Rich in the antiseptic cineole, Eucalyptus oil also has been used to treat a range of skin and other bacterial infections.
 And its antiseptic properties make it a popular active ingredient in mouthwash, toothpaste, and other dental hygiene products.

 Since Eucalyptus has a cooling effect when applied to the skin, it is a powerful analgesic.
 Medical News Todayreferences a study in the American Journal of Medicine and Rehabilitation in which Eucalyptamint was applied on the anterior forearm skin of 10 subjects.
 The study concluded that Eucalyptamint “produced significant physiologic responses that may be beneficial for pain relief/and or useful to athletes as a passive form of warm-up.”

-Rejuvenate mind and body with this circulation boosting contrast therapy that features Eucalyptus oil.
-Help clients decrease pain and increase circulation to areas of injury and restricted blood flow by utilizing alternating hot and cold packs.
-Learn to customize this effective therapy by incorporating essential oils, massage products and techniques that will enhance your intended therapeutic goals.
+Rejuvenate mind and body with this circulation-boosting contrast therapy that features Eucalyptus oil.
+Help clients decrease pain and increase circulation to injury areas and restricted blood flow by utilizing alternating hot and cold packs.
+Learn to customize this effective therapy by incorporating essential oils, massage products, and techniques that will enhance your intended therapeutic goals.

 • Polar Lotion (1 oz)